Writing a pet resume

 Having a pet resume as part of your rental application is a way to add another feather to your capREAD MORE

-With the year quickly passing by, pretty soon the season of outdoor entertaining will be upon us.
-Now is the time to make sure that, when the better weather arrives, your outdoor decor is at its best.
+With winter coming to an end, now is the time to make sure that when the better weather arrives, your outdoor decor is at its best.
 We've prepared a few things you may want to look at to help you prepare your space.

 Everyone can appreciate the convenience provided by mass-produced outdoor furniture from IKEA and Kmart.
 Easy to assemble and available in styles that match nearly everything, furniture from stores like these have long been a staple of many backyards.